SamuelMagnano/Password-Manager/README.md

 In the code i defined 9 possible actions:
 - Exit
 - Upload URL/email/password to the Password Manager
-- Uplaod a .csv file (must be of the form name,email,psw) into the database
+- Upload a .csv file (must be of the form name,email,psw) into the database
 - Generate random password
 - Email + Password retrieval from URL
 - Database retrieval